kavv210/aurrusfinal-ops-starter/content/pages/services.md

     text: >
       Whether you need frontend, backend, full‑stack developers, or cloud experts — we deliver trusted talent fast.
       Flexible, vetted, and ready to build.
+      Aurrus Consulting ensures every placement is aligned with your culture and goals.
+      Our agile staffing model is built to scale with your vision and timelines.
     image:
       url: /images/it-vector.svg
       altText: IT staffing illustration